 Idaho: Remains of 2 people found in Oregon Trail badger hole

-The fluke discovery of children's bones has investigators tryin... .
-In this April 15, 2017, video image courtesy of KTVB-TV, shows an Elmore County Sheriff vehicle in the remote area where skeletal remains were found in a badger hole north of Mountain Home, Idaho.
+In this April 15, 2017, video image courtesy of KTVB-TV shows the remote area where skeletal remains were found in a badger hole north of Mountain Home, Idaho.
+The fluke discovery of children's bones has investigators trying to figure out if they're dealing with a double homicide or the badger-disturbed the grave of young emigrants on the Oregon Trail.

 Add your comments below